 It is a dark purple-pink salt when in the solid form.
-When powdered fine to a pink to dark greyish pink with a typical flavor and aroma somewhat akin to eggs.
+When powdered fine to a pink to dark greyish pink with a typical flavour and aroma somewhat akin to eggs.

 Black salt is more hygroscopic than common salt and tends to absorb moisture pretty fast.
 Store it away from moisture and keeping the cap of the bottle or jar tightly closed helps by maintaining it in a dry form longer.

-Black salt is used in preparing Indian snacks, chaats, chutneys, raitas and is used as a flavoring for many fried snacks, by sprinkling it as a topping.
+Black salt is used in preparing Indian snacks, chaats, chutneys, raitas and is used as a flavouring for many fried snacks, by sprinkling it as a topping.
 It is sprinkled on fruits too.

 Black salt has a lower sodium content than table salt and its use helps to lower blood pressure.